 Zeitz MOCAA, the world's largest contemporary African art museum, is a momentous mark on our continent's cultural canvas and an incredible addition to the world of art.

-One month ago, Zeitz MOCAA, Africa’s largest collection of contemporary African art, welcomed eager members of the public into its curated confines.
+This year, Zeitz MOCAA, Africa’s largest collection of contemporary African art, welcomed eager members of the public into its curated confines.
 Thousands of enthusiastic faces streamed through its doors, peering up in awe at the alluring atrium while Nicholas Hlobo’s dramatic dragon gazed grotesquely back.
 The public opening, aptly held over South Africa’s Heritage Day weekend, was a momentous mark on Africa’s cultural canvas.
 This new addition to our continent is a museum which represents the artists of today and tomorrow, an aspiration for artistic youth across Africa, and a hotspot of both local and international exposure for everything the museum represents.

 This representation, however, goes beyond the beauty of the redeveloped building, and even the art which adorns its walls.
 The museum, acting as a cauldron of cultural dialogue, should also embrace the political debates surrounding the art, the discussions regarding who controls the representation, why, and how?